Basically all non-Swiss-nationals* may be affected by the new law.

 Written: reading and writing (60 minutes)

 You can register for both parts or just one of them.
-After passing the FIDE language EXAM, you will receive a language passport indicating the level achieved (A1, A2 or B1) in the corresponding national language, separately for written and oral skills.
+After passing the fide test, you will receive a language passport indicating the level achieved (A1, A2 or B1) in the corresponding national language, separately for written and oral skills.

 The assessment can take place on two different days with a maximum difference of one week between the two.
 The written part always takes place after the oral part.